kilofox/kohana/system/guide/kohana/tutorials/clean-urls.md

 # Clean URLs

-Removing `index.php` from your urls.
+Removing `index.php` from your URLs.

 To keep your URLs clean, you will probably want to be able to access your app without having `/index.php/` in the URL.
 There are two steps to remove `index.php` from the URL.